 Blind Users Profile

-Another demographic of patients who are visually impaired are those who are fully blind.
+Another demographic of patients who are visually impaired is those who are fully blind.
 They utilize various assistive features that include Braille and screen readers that help read the content of a webpage.

 Mobility and Browsing Impairment